aaronwarsop/aaronwarsop/README.md

 Hello! 👋

-Im Aaron, a 2nd year Computer Science student studying at Nottingham Trent University.
-I am a passionate young developer aspiring to become an experienced front-end developer/full stack engineer one day!
+I'm Aaron, a 2nd year Computer Science student studying at Nottingham Trent University.
+I am a passionate young developer aspiring to break into the world of data and artificial intelligence.

-I am also greatly interested in the progression of Artifical Intelligence as it is becoming more and more prevalent with each passing day.
-The future is coming and I would love to take my part in paving its way.
+The evolution and possibilities of artificial intelligence is incredibly vast and expanding at an unprecedented rate.
+Every day, companies are battling in an arms race to monopolize the field and become the pioneers carrying the first torch.
+The future is here and I would love to take my part in paving its way.

 I am currently looking for Summer internships for 2023!
-Check out my portfolio here.
+Portfolio -